zrodevkaan/RepluggedPlugins/plugins/dev.kaan.LinkExpire/README.md

-# CakeDay

-- Allowing us to set birthdays – because we're basically the human equivalent of goldfish when it comes to remembering special dates.

-# Not FINISHED
+# LinkExpire

+- Allows you right click on any discord hosted image. press more information and get when the link expires and when it was sent.